Performance Measures for Bicycle and Pedestrian Safety: Methodologies for Monitoring Traffic Volumes and Assessing Exposure to Risk

 Greg Lindsey, Professor, Humphrey School of Public Affairs

-Research priorities established by MAP-21 legislation with input from Region 5 state DOTs include traffic operational safety and identify bicyclists and pedestrians as high-risk road users.
-While the Minnesota DOT and other state DOTs have developed countermeasures and interventions to increase the safety of bicyclists and pedestrians, the effects of their efforts on risk, exposure to risk, and crash and fatality rates cannot be determined because state and local officials lack information about bicycle and pedestrian traffic volumes.
+Research priorities established by MAP-21 legislation with input from USDOT Region 5 state departments of transportation, which include traffic operational safety, identify bicyclists and pedestrians as high-risk road users.
+Though the Minnesota Department of Transportation and other state DOTs have developed countermeasures and interventions to increase the safety of bicyclists and pedestrians, the effects of their efforts on risk, exposure to risk, and crash and fatality rates cannot be determined because state and local officials lack information about bicycle and pedestrian traffic volumes.

 - Institutionalizing Bicycle and Pedestrian Traffic Counts and Data Collection